This year, mark your calendars for Monday, October 16, 2023 for the official day to honor your boss on Bosses Day! .

 Four years later, National Boss Day was backed by Illinois Governor

 Otto Kerner who officially proclaimed the day in 1962.
-The idea quickly gained favor across the country and is now even observed in England, Australia and South Africa.
+The idea quickly became popular across the country and is now even observed in England, Australia and South Africa.